Millswood

 Millswood features high concentrations of family households, with a higher-than-average median household size

 Family households account for 77.6% of all households, including 38.6% couples with children, 30.5% couples without children, and 8.0% single parent families.
-Non-family households make up the remaining 22.4%, with lone person households at 21.3% and group households comprising 1.4%.
-The median household size is 2.7 people, larger than the Greater Adelaide average of 2.5.
+Non-family households comprise the remaining 22.4%, with lone person households at 21.3% and group households making up 1.4%.
+The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households